 MDT is currently taking action to update the SWMP and is asking for public input to improve the function of the program and further protect water quality.
 MDT’s current SWMP is available online at the following location: Stormwater Management Program (mt.gov).
-If you have areas of concern regarding storm water discharges from MDT’s transportation infrastructure and/or suggestions to improve other areas of the program listed above, please complete the public comment form or email comments to the following address: email@example.com.
+If you have areas of concern regarding storm water discharges from MDT’s transportation infrastructure and/or suggestions to improve other areas of the program listed above, please complete the public comment form by selecting “MS4 SWMP Update” from the ”Commenting on a project or activity” dropdown list, or email comments to the following address: firstname.lastname@example.org.
 Alternatively, comments can be mailed to the following physical address:

 Montana Department of Transportation